 Bristol Water is subject to various laws and regulations of the UK and the EU.
 Regulatory authorities may, from time to time, make enquiries of companies within their jurisdiction regarding compliance with regulations governing their operations.
-In addition to regulatory compliance proceedings, Bristol Water could become involved in a range of third party proceedings relating to, for example: land use, environmental protection and water quality.
+In addition to regulatory compliance proceedings, Bristol Water could become involved in a range of third party proceedings relating to, for example, land use, environmental protection and water quality.
 These proceedings may include civil actions by third parties for infringement of rights, nuisance claims or other matters or criminal liability.
 Furthermore, the impact of future changes in laws or regulations or the introduction of new laws or regulations that affect the business cannot always be predicted and, from time to time, interpretation of existing laws or regulations may also change or the approach to their enforcement may become more rigorous.
-The Water for Life Paper stated the UK government's intention to introduce new legislation, including in relation to water charging, Ofwat and increased competition.

-If Bristol Water fails to comply with applicable law or regulations, in particular in relation to its Instrument of Appointment, or has not successfully undertaken corrective action, regulatory action could be taken that could include the imposition of a financial penalty (of up to 10% of relevant revenue for each infringement) or the imposition of an enforcement order requiring Bristol Water to incur additional capital or operating expenditure to remedy its non-compliance.
+If Bristol Water fails to comply with applicable law or regulations, in particular in relation to its Instrument of Appointment, or it has not successfully undertaken corrective action, regulatory action could be taken that could include the imposition of a financial penalty (of up to 10% of relevant revenue for each infringement) or the imposition of an enforcement order requiring Bristol Water to incur additional capital or operating expenditures to remedy its non-compliance.
 In the most extreme cases, non-compliance may lead to revocation of Bristol Water's Instrument of Appointment or the appointment of an administrator to manage the affairs, business and property of the company.